-China suspends mainland movies, stars from participating in Taiwan's Golden Horse Awards
+China blocks movies, stars from Taiwan's Golden Horse Awards

-SHANGHAI/TAIPEI (Reuters) - China’s film regulator on Wednesday said it was suspending mainland Chinese movies and their personnel from participating in Taiwan’s annual Golden Horse Awards this year, without giving a reason.
+BEIJING/TAIPEI (Reuters) - China’s film regulator on Wednesday said it was blocking the mainland movie industry from participating in Taiwan’s Golden Horse Awards without a giving a reason, in the latest sign of rising tensions between Beijing and the self-ruled island.

-The China Film Administration made the announcement in a statement on its official WeChat account.
+The China Film News, a magazine published by the China Film Administration, made the announcement on its official WeChat account.

+“China Film Administration says that it will suspend mainland movies and their personnel from participating in 2019’ 55th Golden Horse Awards,” said the post.

-The move comes after the event, the Chinese-speaking world’s version of the Oscars, last year became a lightning rod for questions about Taiwanese independence, sparking a debate between Taiwanese and mainland stars as well as netizens.
+The move comes after the annual event, the Chinese-speaking world’s version of the Oscars, last year became a lightning rod for questions about Taiwanese independence, sparking a debate between Taiwanese and mainland stars as well as netizens.

-The state of ties between Beijing and the self-ruled island has since become more tense, with China announcing that it would stop issuing individual travel permits for Taiwan to Chinese travellers last week.
+The state of ties between Beijing and the self-ruled island has since become more tense, with China announcing that it would stop issuing individual travel permits for Taiwan to Chinese travelers last week, dealing a blow to the island’s tourism industry.

+“We certainly would feel regret if it was true,” Taiwan’s Golden Horse Film Festival said in a statement, adding that related events will be held as scheduled.

+Beijing has been using the international stage to assert its sovereignty over the island amid rising Chinese pressure, which also includes military drills.
+Taipei repeatedly said the Chinese moves were aiming to manipulate the island’s presidential elections in January.

 “From an industry point of view, the Golden Horse was a good platform for exchanges on films among mainland, Taiwan and Hong Kong,” said Dong Shu, a Shanghai-based film critic.